-I designed and built this site in its entirety, including creating all graphics and branding.
+I designed and built this site in its entirety, including creating all branding graphics and much of the marketing material.
 The site needed to provide a place for our theater company to advertise our upcoming shows, sell tickets, post news, and connect with our audience through our blog and via social media.

-I designed this site to be a home for our ongoing study on genetically engineered crops, with the expectation that it will endure beyond the life of the study as a repository of information on genetic engineering in agriculture at the National Academies.
+I designed this site to be a home for derivative materials related to our major study on genetically engineered crops, with the expectation that it will endure beyond the life of the study as a repository of information on genetic engineering in agriculture at the National Academies.
 The site includes Surveygizmo integration to collect feedback, as well as MailChimp integration to manage our GE crops mailing list.
-The design is based on the free theme Evolve, with my own CSS code added for greater customization.
+The design is based on the free WordPress theme Evolve, with my own revisions to the CSS code for greater customization.

 This website is of course the purest example of my personal aesthetics.
-I tried to keep a focus on the content while keeping the design both contemporary and also reflective of my interests.
-The background image is a heavily-filtered photo of a metal table that I designed and built using oxyacetylene welding.
+I try to keep a focus on the content while keeping the design both contemporary and also reflective of my interests.
+The background image is a heavily-filtered photo of a metal table that I designed and built with oxyacetylene welding.
 The hero image on the homepage is my home workspace.

 Promotional material for Coil Project shows:

-The America’s Climate Choices project was a huge undertaking for the Academies, a series of five reports produced over three years at the request of Congress.
+The America’s Climate Choices project was a huge undertaking for the National Academies, a series of five reports produced over three years at the request of Congress and released in 2009-2010.
 The staff asked me to produce a video associated with each report; ultimately, we had to outsource two of the videos to contractors to get them all published in time for the final release.
-Advancing the Science is the best of the videos I produced.
+Advancing the Science is the best of the videos I produced, and currently has more than 12,000 views on YouTube.
+I made this video as a “one-man band,” serving as cameraperson, interviewer, director, and editor.

-The challenge in producing this video was having only one scientist available for an interview, and finding her to be extremely uncomfortable on camera.
-I alleviated the problem by plumbing the National Park Service’s huge library of stock footage, much of which is truly breathtaking.
-This allowed me to liberally edit the interview footage to make the subject seem more confident.
+The challenge in producing this video was having only one scientist available for an interview, and working with her unique speaking style.
+I plumbed the National Park Service’s huge library of stock footage, much of which is truly breathtaking, which allowed me to liberally edit the interview footage to buttress the strength of the interview subject.

 I use Mailchimp to maintain several email mailing lists for the division, with subscribers totaling over 17,000.
 These are two emails that I’ve sent out.
 The focus in these emails is on clarity, value to the reader, and responsiveness.